Organic farming and biodiversity: Detriments to biodiversity through organic farming

 Organic farming practices still require active participation from the farmer to effectively boost biodiversity.
-Making a switch to organic farming methods does not automatically or guarantee improved biodiversity.
+Making a switch to organic farming methods does not automatically guarantee improved biodiversity.
 Pro-conservation ethics are required to create arable farm land that generates biodiversity.
 Conservationist ideals are commonly overlooked because they require additional physical and economical efforts from the producer.

 Common weed-removal processes like undercutting and controlled burning provides little opportunity for species survival, and often leads to comparable populations and richness to conventionally managed landscapes when performed in excess.
 Another common process is the addition of biotopes in the form of hedgerows and ponds to further improve species richness.
 Farmers commonly make the mistake of over-using these resources for more intense crop production because organic yields are typically lower.
 Another error comes from the over-stratification of biotopes.
 A series of small clusters does not provide adequate land area for high biodiversity potential.